Hubbard, No. 15 Oklahoma State, escape with another victory

 West Virginia: The Mountaineers moved the ball well throughout the first half and really appeared to be controlling the game, but they still trailed 20-7 at halftime despite holding significant advantages in yardage and total offensive plays.
 With five minutes left in the half, trailing 17-0, West Virginia had an edge in offensive plays of 39-21.
 Overall for the half, they led in total offense, 270-213, and that edge persisted throughout the entire game.

 Oklahoma State: It was a game-time decision, but starting quarterback Spencer Sanders ultimately did not play, due to a right foot injury suffered during the first quarter last week.
 Illingworth, who completed 4 of 5 passes for 74 yards to spark the comeback 16-7 victory over Tulsa, played the entire game and looked pretty good, managing the offense well.
-He was 10-for-15 for 102 yards in the first half, but outside of a 32-yard completion to Wallace in the first quarter, most of his passes were checked down underneath.
+He was 10 for 15 for 102 yards in the first half, but outside of a 32-yard completion to Wallace in the first quarter, most of his passes were check-downs underneath.

 POLL IMPLICATIONS